bobheadxi/bobheadxi.github.io/_posts/2020-4-8-maps-and-shenanigans.md

 I honestly think for the vast majority of folks the answer is just *no*, when what they have in mind is a simple portfolio or a showcase or a product website or a signup page.
-I've found that something as available as GitHub alone provides everything most people need for simple use cases, and there are affordable services that can fill in the gaps for slightly more complicated needs:
+I've found that something as available as (and as **free** as) [GitHub Pages](https://pages.github.com/) alone provides everything most people need for simple use cases, and there are affordable services that can fill in the gaps for slightly more complicated needs.

-1. Your frontend website can be an SPA (React, Vue, Angular, whatever), or just a plain static website based on Jekyll or similar on [GitHub pages](https://pages.github.com/).
-2. Need data for your frontend?
-Does it need to be secure (ie passwords, very personal details)?
-I mean, just use [GitHub pages](https://pages.github.com/) for that as well (more on that soon).
-Or if you are feeling particularly ambitious, use [GitHub issues as your database](https://github.com/bobheadxi-bot/seerdb/issues/6).
-   Yeah, I'm serious.
-A more recent example is many projects' use of the [John Hopkins COVID-19 dataset](https://github.com/CSSEGISandData/COVID-19) available on GitHub.
-3. Think you need a backend for complex logic?
-You probably really don't, unless you are building a full-on service with accounts and everything - and to be honest, you can often go pretty far without accounts.
-If you realize you don't need a proper backend, just go back to point 1 and 2.
-4. If you really do need more complex state, you can always opt to go for [lightweight serverless functions](https://serverless.com/) or something like [Google Firebase](https://firebase.google.com/), amongst others, that allow you to offload backend work to somebody else and get away with pretty much writing only frontend things.
-   We did this for the [nwHacks 2019 website](https://github.com/nwplus/nwhacks2019).

-In a similar vein, when it came more recently to me procrastinating my final project by spending a bunch of time attempting to build a rather extravagent and overkill website when all I needed to submit was a slideshow, of course I had to live by my own words and do this all entirely as a React SPA hosted on GitHub Pages.
+In a similar vein, when it came more recently to me procrastinating my final project by spending a bunch of time attempting to build a rather extravagent and overkill website when all I needed to submit was a slideshow, of course I had to live by my own words and do this all entirely as a React single-page application hosted on GitHub Pages (including using Pages to host my data!)

 ### Aggregating Data